weaviate/weaviate/README.md

 ## Features

-Weaviate makes it easy to use state-of-the-art AI models while giving you the scalability, ease of use, safety and cost-effectiveness of a purpose-built vector database.
+Weaviate makes it easy to use state-of-the-art ML models while giving you the scalability, ease of use, safety and cost-effectiveness of a purpose-built vector database.
 Most notably:

 * **Fast queries**<br>
    Weaviate typically performs a 10-NN neighbor search out of millions of objects in considerably less than 100ms.
    <br><sub></sub>

 * **Any media type with Weaviate Modules**<br>
-  Use State-of-the-Art AI model inference (e.g. Transformers) for Text, Images, etc. at search and query time to let Weaviate manage the process of vectorizing your data for your - or import your own vectors.
+  Use State-of-the-Art ML model inference (e.g. Transformers) for Text, Images, etc. at search and query time to let Weaviate manage the process of vectorizing your data for your - or import your own vectors.

 * **Combine vector and scalar search**<br>
   Weaviate allows for efficient combined vector and scalar searches, e.g “articles related to the COVID 19 pandemic published within the past 7 days”.
 Weaviate stores both your objects and the vectors and make sure the retrieval of both is always efficient.
 There is no need for a third party object storage.